 Westerners who are accustomed to this style of life will feel right at home on this Southeast Asian peninsula.

-Filled to the brim with fantastic dining, shopping, and architecture, Kuala Lumpur is a destination for nomads who love big cities.
+Filled to the brim with fantastic dining, shopping, architecture, and monuments, Kuala Lumpur is a destination for nomads who love big cities.
 Not to mention, the cost of living is significantly lower than similar capitals around the world.

 Visitors to Malaysia also flock to the island of Penang.
 The picturesque capital of the island, George Town, was named a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site over ten years ago.

 This Malaysian city is famous for its street food and unique dining experiences.
-It’s also home to one of the world’s largest reclining Buddhas.
+It is also home to one of the world’s largest reclining Buddhas.

 In recent years, George Town has become known for its impressive street art.
-Still, it’s the pristine, tropical beaches and beautiful natural sites like Penang Hill that capture the hearts of those who visit.
+Still, it is the pristine, tropical beaches and beautiful natural sites like Penang Hill that capture the hearts of those who visit.